kstastny/workshop-rabbitmq-messaging/notes.md

 ' `mandatory` attribute + basic.return https://www.rabbitmq.com/amqp-0-9-1-quickref.html
     - show what happens if there's nowhere to route (basic return)
-    - show what happens if there's no exchange (channel disconnect! but async!)
+    - show what happens if there's no exchange (channel disconnect! but async! but still confirms :( )

 ' "Lost Send" - message not sent even when transaction is commited ' "Premature Send" - sending message before transaction is commited